Jahia/cloudinary-picker/README.md

 4. When the user saves their choice from the picker, a content path is created.
 This path is built with a static part `/sites/systemsite/contents/dam-cloudinary`, and the `asset_id` of the Cloudinary asset.

-   jContent cannot use this path directly as it expects to receive a jahia node id.
+   jContent cannot use this path directly as it expects to receive a Jahia node id.
    Therefore, the content picker executes a GraphQL call to create the node and get its id back.
    During this call, the path is resolved and mapped to a Jahia node with the help of the `Cloudinary Asset Provider`.